georapbox/brackets-notes/README.md

 1. Under main menu select **View > Notes** or use the shortcut **"CTRL+ALT+Shift+N"** or click the **"Notes" icon** on the extension toolbar to open the Notes Panel.
 2. Click on the "NEW NOTE" button to open the dialog, type your note and click "Save".
 3. You can edit a note by clicking on the "Edit" icon or delete it by clicking on the "X" icon.
+4. Reorder the notes with drag and drop.

 ### Further info
 - At the time being all notes are stored to Web Storage.

+## Changelog
+###1.0.1
+- Drag and drop to reorder notes.
+- Remember if notes panel is visible or not.
+- Refactor styles to conform with dark theme after Bracket's update to v0.43.

+###1.0.0
+- Add Markdown support.
+- Refactor notes object structure.

+###0.1.2
+- Alert message when deleting note.
+- UI updates.

+###0.1.1
+- Bug fixing

+###0.1.0
+- Initial release.